jaard/xcroco/README.md

 conda install -c conda-forge xgcm
 ```

-Next, clone this repository with
+Next, clone this repository to a directory of your choice with

 ```
 git clone https://github.com/jaard/xcroco.git